-Mentors are positive role models, advisers, and supporters for youth who is transitioning to adult living.
-A mentor and youth (ages 16+) are matched in a one-to-one friendship that they help choose.
-They socialize and spend time together each month, usually about 6-8 hours.
-Mentors can help youth develop life skills and accomplish goals with the support of The Mentor Project services and activities.
+Mentors are positive role models, advisers, and supporters for youth who are transitioning to adult living.
+A mentor and youth (ages 14-24) are matched in a one-to-one friendship that they help choose.
+They socialize and spend time together each month, usually about 6 to 8 hours.
+Mentors can help youth develop life skills and accomplish goals with the support of JUMP services and activities.

 WHAT DOES A MENTOR DO?